make-03/SunsetWebinterfaceMiddleware/README.md

 > The following lists of features is **not final** and certain things may change in the future (finished AND unfinished ones)!

 ## List of changes + working features:
+* [16-04-2019] created custom Error Controller + added error pages (HTML) for `general error`, `error 404` and `error 500`
+* [16-04-2019] wrote basic documentation for java-classes and -methods
+* [16-04-2019] added unique ID generation in javascript for webinterface
+   * every time the webinterface is loaded a unique ID is created for user
+   * ID is sent to controller to identify which user sent which code/request
+* [16-04-2019] updated index.html + sunset-max-frontend-functions.js
+* [16-04-2019] deleted old/unused *.css-, *.js-files

+---

 * [04-04-2019] renamed `templates` folder to `static_templates` inside `src/main/resources/static` because there already exists a `templates`-folder which is used by the controller-class
 * [04-04-2019] updated code example for RSA to the current version in the `ffapl_api.js`-File
 * [04-04-2019] changed name of downloadable files from website (save-button) to automatically look like: `sunsetcode_<DD-MM-YYYY>_<HH-MM-SS>.ffapl`